 Feeding your dog with kiwi is safe, but you should give them a small amount.
 Overeating kiwi fruit can negatively affect your dog’s health.

 1. Reduces Cancer Risks

 Kiwi contains high levels of antioxidants that prevent free radicals from causing damage.
 Kiwifruit can help reduce cancer risks in you and your dog.
-The antioxidants that are found in kiwi can prevent cancer by binding to the free radicals.
-Cancer is the number one cause of death in dogs and kiwi can help reduce the risk by preventing free radicals.
+The antioxidants found in kiwi can avoid cancer by binding to the free radicals.
+Cancer is the number one cause of death in dogs, and Kiwis can help reduce the risk by preventing free radicals.

 2. Protects Fido’s Heart

-Kiwi fruit has relatively low sodium levels which makes it suitable for dogs who are prone to having heart problems like arrhythmia, respiratory failure, and congestive heart failure.
-Vitamin E is another important nutrient in kiwi that protects your dog’s heart health by preventing the hardening of arteries.
+Kiwi fruit has relatively low sodium levels, making it suitable for dogs prone to heart problems like arrhythmia, respiratory failure, and congestive heart failure.
+Vitamin E is another essential nutrient in kiwi that protects your dog’s heart health by preventing the hardening of arteries.

 3. Keeps Fido’s Bones Strong

-Kiwi is also high in calcium and phosphorus which makes it a great fruit to give your dog as part of their daily diet.
-By eating kiwi, your dog will be getting the nutrients that promote strong bones and teeth without any problems associated with too much calcium.
+Kiwi is also high in calcium and phosphorus, making it a great fruit to give your dog as part of their daily diet.
+Eating kiwi gives your dog the nutrients that promote strong bones and teeth without any problems associated with too much calcium.